 The Havanese is one of the fluffiest white dog breeds you can find.
 As the only dog breed to originate out of Cuba, the Havanese is the ultimate “feel-good” dog.
 Although white is the most common color, though they can also be solid black.

-What makes these dogs special is their friendly demeanor that seems to effortlessly get along with everybody.
+What makes these dogs special is their friendly demeanor and ability to effortlessly get along with all people and pets.
 Spend an afternoon with a Havanese and it’s unlikely you’ll be able to resist the charm.
 They can make friends with anyone.

 Though they’re not always solid white, there are some that can be.
 What is guaranteed is the fluffiness of these dogs’ coats.
 As a result, the teddy-bear dogs have exploded in popularity and it’s not hard to see why.